microsoft/cheriot-safe/sim/verilator/Readme.md

 To enable ibex traces, insert a "+define+RVFI=1" in all.f (above line 11).

-This simulation setup looks for 2 hex images, ./firmware/cpu0_irom.hex and ./firmware/cpu0_iram.hex.
+This simulation setup looks for 2 hex images, ./firmware/cpu0_irom.hex and ./firmware/cpu0_iram.hex (see ./examples/cheri_sanity).
 IROM is read-only and limited in size, so best just jump to iram right away after booting.
 The following example of cpu0_irom.hex jumps to 20040080.
 Note, CPU boot address remains at 0x2000_0080.